sergiodxa/remix-utils/README.md

 ### useRevalidate

-This Hook gives you a function you can call to trigger a revalidation of the loaders in the current routes.
+This hook lets you trigger a revalidation of the loaders in the current routes.

 The way this works is by navigating to `.` and adding `replace: true` to avoid creating a new entry on the history stack.